 John Lister, the last owner of Shibden Hall stumbled upon Anne's hidden diaries at the end of the nineteenth century.
 After decoding some of her cryptic text he worked out the licentious content of her entries.
 He was advised to burn the evidence.

 Thankfully, John never did burn the books.
 Instead, the diaries remained hidden behind the dark wooden panelling of Shibden Hall for decades.
 After John Lister's death in 1933, the house was opened to the public, though the diaries were not made accessible.

 In 1982, the Halifax-born historian Helena Whitbread rediscovered them and spent six years deciphering Anne's code.
 In 1988, she published the book I Know My Own Heart: The Diaries of Anne Lister 1791–1840.
 Whitbread continues to work on Anne's diaries and has spent over three decades deciphering Anne's invented language.

 Anne Lister was a truly remarkable woman.
 In a time when homosexuality was generally regarded as abhorrent, Anne's unashamed pursuit of female love demonstrates her independence of mind.

-Gentleman Jack airs on BBC One from Sunday 19th May 2019 at 9pm.
+Gentleman Jack airs on BBC One and is available on iPlayer.
 The show was filmed at Anne's home of Shibden Hall in Halifax, which today is a museum open to the public where it is possible to view Anne's diaries.

 Lydia Figes, Content Creator at Art UK